aaronodonoghue96/welcome-to-cork/README.md

 ### Unfixed Bugs:
 - No unfixed bugs were found to remain in this project after testing.

+## Deployment

+This project was created on GitHub using the CodeAnywhere platform, and changes and new files were added on a regular basis via frequent Git commits in the terminal of the CodeAnywhere platform.

+The project was then deployed to GitHub Pages.
+This was achieved by creating a new repository on GitHub for the deployment, called aaronodonoghue96.github.io, setting it up using GitHub Desktop, adding the changes from the original project on GitHub at https://github.com/aaronodonoghue96/welcome-to-cork, and publishing.

+The live link can be found here - https://aaronodonoghue96.github.io/welcome-to-cork/index.html

 ## Credits

 ### Content